mark-sed/moss-lang/docs/language-reference/3-notes.md

 The actual output extends `String` type, but is of type `Note` and more specifically of type `MarkdownNote`.
-So in the given example with function `eq` the type of `s` is `Note`, which might be used for some additional analysis.
+So in the given example with function `eq` the type of `a` is `Note`, which might be used for some additional analysis.

 ## Formatters